 .GIF file extension

-To open .GIF files on Windows, open in browser or photos..
+To open .GIF files on Windows, open with any web browser like Chrome or Firefox.

 Open on your device